iamsahilkansal/Expense-Tracker-Splitter/README.md

 ## A brief overview of the project:

-#### Have you ever felt like you were in a group where everyone contributed different amounts for a shared expense and you didn't know how to settle the amount fairly among all members? <br>
+***Have you ever felt like you were in a group where everyone contributed different amounts for a shared expense and you didn't know how to settle the amount fairly among all members?***<br> <br>
 This project aims to solve that problem by providing a simple and easy to use expense splitter and settler.
 With features like adding and tracking the amount contributed by each member, calculating the total spendings, and providing a fair way to settle the amount among all members, this project is perfect for anyone who wants to make sure that shared expenses are settled fairly and easily.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------